Configuring HPA

 These resources are all sub-resources under MetricValueList.
 You can create rules through Prometheus to create or maintain sub-resources.
 The HPA YAML format for custom metrics differs from traditional HPA:

-In this example, scaleTargetRef
+In this example, scaleTargetRef specifies the workload.

-can be: Object (describing k8s resources), Pods (describing metrics for each Pod), Resources (built-in k8s metrics: CPU, memory), or External (typically metrics external to the cluster)The main structure of a metric is as follows:
+metricsis an array type, supporting multiple metricsmetric typecan be: Object (describing k8s resources), Pods (describing metrics for each Pod), Resources (built-in k8s metrics: CPU, memory), or External (typically metrics external to the cluster)- If the custom metric is not provided by Prometheus, you need to create a new metric through a series of operations such as creating rules in Prometheus

 This metric data is collected and updated by Prometheus.